analytixncs/analytix-docs/docs/informer/informer-basics.md

 If you develop a Dataset in one Datasource and want to move or copy it to a new Datasource, you will need to follow these steps.

+> NOTE: There is currently a "bug" in Informer which causes you any saved **Visuals** and **Filters** on the dataset to be lost when performing the copy.
+Unfortunately, this is the only way to point a Dataset to a different Datasource.

 **Step 1**

 Make a copy of the Dataset in question.
 This is very important, you must have a COPY of the dataset.